 - Every Organic Honey Jar Can be Traced: Certified organic honey involves proper labeling of the product.
 Every organic honey jar can be traced to the honey bee hive from which the honey in it is obtained.

 - Increased Management Awareness of the Enterprise: Many conventional honeybee keepers are not aware of effective techniques to manage their apiaries.
 Since certified organic honey production involves following stringent guidelines, manufacturers are also educated about the efficient management of their enterprise.

 Negatives of Organic Honey Production

 Despite the many benefits of organic honey, there are some disadvantages of organic honey production.
 Some of these disadvantages include the following:

-Transition Cost and Time: A conventional honeybee keeper cannot shift to organic honey production all of a sudden.
-As in the case of organic milk production, there is a transition time and cost involved in shifting to organic honey production as well.
+- Transition Cost and Time: A conventional honeybee keeper cannot shift to organic honey production all of a sudden.
+As in the case of organic milk production, there is a transition time and cost involved in shifting to this type of production as well.
 There is also a one-year probationary period in some countries, such as Australia, before becoming a certified organic honey manufacturer.

-Other Costs: Organic honey production also involves other costs such as the cost of joining the certifying body, the cost of certification, auditing cost, sampling cost, etc.
+- Other Costs: The production also involves other costs such as the cost of joining the certifying body, the cost of certification, auditing cost, sampling cost, etc.

 - Increased Record-Keeping: Organic honey involves keeping detailed records throughout the manufacturing, processing, and retailing processes.